 Introduction/Purpose - begin with a statement of the reason for completing the experiment and the goal of the work.
 Then, expand on the chemistry principles.
 Any relevant CHEMISTRY i.e. chemical reactions must be in the introduction!
-This is NOT a rehash of the lab procedure so do NOT simply summarize the procedure [will not receive credit for that].
-Introduce principles, techniques i.e. what is being learned and accomplished as a result of completing the lab experiment.
+This is NOT a rehash of the lab procedure so do NOT just summarize the procedure [no receive credit for that].
+Introduce principles, techniques i.e. what is being learned and accomplished because of completing the lab experiment.
 MINIMUM length is 1 page, double-spaced.
-Maximum is 2 pages double-spaced.
+Maximum is 3 pages double-spaced.